Tjatse/spider2/README.md

 ```

 #### end
-This event is emitted after all the spiders terminated abnormally.
+This event is emitted after all the spiders terminated abnormally, e.g.:
-Example:
 ```javascript
 spider.on('end', function () {
   console.log('[END]');